appwriters-dev/masterflutter/chapters/ch01-the-dart-basics/ls10-review.md

 2. Create a simple calculator program that allows the user to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
 3. Write a program that generates a random password based on user-specified criteria, such as length and the inclusion of special characters.
 4. Create a simple to-do list program that allows the user to add, remove, and view their tasks.
-5. Write a program that uses the Dart **`math`** library to calculate the area and perimeter of a circle, given the radius as input.
 6. Create a simple program that uses the Dart **`http`** library to make an HTTP request and print the response to the console.
+7. Create a simple quiz game that asks the user a series of multiple-choice questions and keeps track of their score.
+8. Create a simple calculator program that allows the user to perform basic arithmetic operations (such as addition, subtraction, multiplication, and division) on two numbers. **Hint:** you can use the **`switch`** statement to implement this.